MLS is Back Tournament final: Match

+Summary

 Portland played in a defensive posture for much of the game, allowing Orlando 64% of the possession but not letting them get into good shooting positions.
 In the 27th minute Portland scored first, with Larrys Mabiala scoring a header from a free kick by Diego Valeri.
 Orlando responded with a goal 12 minutes later via a move to the end-line by Nani and a pass to the near post that Mauricio Pereyra finished.
 Portland scored again about 3/4 of the way through the game; Valeri sent a corner kick to Eryk Williamson, who controlled the ball and sent it toward goal, where Jeremy Ebobisse redirected it to Dario Župarić for a tap-in through Nani's legs.
 Both of Portland's goals were scored by center backs.
 The game opened up after that, with Orlando committing more players forward in an attempt to level the score, but Portland's defense continued to hold them off until the final whistle.
 The game finished with Orlando having only one shot on goal – namely their goal – while Portland had six.